xiangyuT/raylight/README.md

   export NCCL_SHM_DISABLE=1
   ```
 - Windows is not tested; I only have access to Linux cloud multi-GPU environments.
-- If the initial model is larger than your VRAM, there is a high chance of an OOM error.
-This is currently the top priority fix.
 - The tested model is the WanModel variant.
 The next model to be supported will be determined by usage popularity (Flux, Qwen, Hunyuan).
 - Non-DiT models are not supported.
 - Target hardware is 16GB vram and above.
-I will try to lower down to 12GB, but no promise for now
+I will try to lower down to 12GB.
 - Tested on PyTorch 2.7 - 2.8 CU128
 - FLASH ATTENTION IS A MUST IF USING USP
 - Example WF just open from your comfyui menu and browse templates